How to Generate SSH Key in Windows 10 or 11

 Introduction

-SSH works by authenticating based on a key pair, with a private key being on a remote server and the corresponding public key on a local machine.
+Secure Shell (SSH) is a method for establishing a secure connection between two computers.
+Key-based authentication uses a key pair, with the private key on a remote server and the corresponding public key on a local machine.
 When the keys match, access is granted to the remote user.

 Prerequisites

-Generate an SSH key in Windows 10 with OpenSSH Client
+Generate SSH Key Pair in Windows via OpenSSH (ssh-keygen)

 Step 1: Verify if OpenSSH Client is Installed

-1. In the command prompt, type the following:
+2. In the command prompt, run the following command:

 ssh-keygen

-2. By default, the system will save the keys to C:\Users\your_username/.ssh/id_rsa.
-You can use the default name, or you can choose more descriptive names.
-This can help distinguish between keys, if you are using multiple key pairs.
+3. You can use the default name for the keys, or you can choose more descriptive names to help you distinguish between keys if you are using multiple key pairs.
 To stick to the default option, press Enter.

 Note: If a file with the same name already exists, you will be asked whether you want to overwrite the file.

-4. The system will generate the key pair, and display the key fingerprint and a randomart image.
+5. The system generates the key pair and displays the key fingerprint and a randomart image:

 Step 1: Install PuTTY